Magnitude homology of real hyperplane arrangements: Recollections

 We define the \emph{open interval} $(x,y)_G$ as the subposet of $[x,y]_G$ obtained by excluding $x$ and $y$.

-We say that a subgraph $H$ of $G$ is \emph{convex} in $G$ if, for any $x,y\in V(H)$, every minimal walk from $x$ to $y$ traverses only vertices in $H$; equivalently, $[x,y]_G\subseteq V(H)$ for $x,y\in V(H)$.
+We say that a subgraph $H$ of $G$ is \emph{convex} in $G$ if, for any $x,y\in H$, every minimal walk from $x$ to $y$ traverses only vertices in $H$; equivalently, $[x,y]_G\subseteq H$ for $x,y\in H$.
 Every convex subgraph is an isometric subgraph, but the converse is false.

-\begin{defn} Let $G$ be a connected graph, let $H$ be an isometric subgraph of $G$, and let $x\in V(G)$.
-We say that $H$ is \emph{gated with respect to} $x$ if there is $u\in V(H)$ such that, for any $v\in V(H)$,
+\begin{defn}[Gated subgraphs] Let $G$ be a connected graph and let $H$ be an isometric subgraph of $G$.
+We say that $H$ is \emph{gated} if for every $x\in G$ there is $u\in H$ such that, for any $v\in H$,

 Such a vertex $u$ must be unique, since the above equation says that $u$ is the closest vertex to $x$ in $H$.
 We call $u$ the \emph{gate} of $H$ with respect to $x$.
 Intuitively, every minimal walk from $x$ to a vertex of $H$ enters $H$ at the gate.
-We say that $H$ is a \emph{gated subgraph} of $G$ if it is gated with respect to every vertex of $G$.
-In this case, we call the map $p:G\to H$ taking any vertex of $G$ to its gate in $H$ the \emph{gate projection}.
-Note that the restriction of $p$ to $H$ is the identity map $\id_H$. \end{defn}
+We call the map $p:V(G)\to V(H)$ taking $x\in G$ to its gate in $H$ the \emph{gate projection}.
+Note that $p(x)=x$ for $x\in H$. \end{defn}

 \begin{prop}[{\cite[Proposition A.1]{Aguiar2017}}] A gated subgraph is necessarily convex. \end{prop}